si2-urssi/software-incubator/README.md

 | 12 - 1  | Lunch     |
 | 1 - 3   | Breakouts and discussions - Closing |

-* We plan to break at 3 so that attendees can make their booked flights, but we have the room at UM until 6pm.
+On the 12th, we plan to break at 3 so that attendees can catch booked flights, but we have the room at UM until 6pm.

 ### Confirmed participants